Atomox/ExampleCode/Notes/nodejs.readme.md

 ### let

+- No more hoisting.
+  - You cannot assign to a variable before you declair it.
 - You can only declare a variable with let once per block scope.
 So, within the same block of scope, once you declare `let foo`, you cannot declare it again without an error.

 ```